 Physical and occupational therapy for low muscle tone will focus on activating and strengthening muscles to improve posture and coordination.

-Speech therapy will help children who have feeding or speech difficulties develop muscle strength in the face.
+Speech therapy can help children who have feeding or speech difficulties develop muscle strength in the face and oral muscles.

 Severe hypotonia can make it difficult to chew or swallow, so it’s important to pay extra attention to nutritional intake and ensure that your child is consuming enough calories to prevent malnourishment.